-- being easier to clean - being easier to disinfect where required - allowing use of the most appropriate disinfectant, rather than a product that is suitable for use on carpet - costing less, as disinfectant is less expensive than steam cleaning, and steam cleaning may not be readily available - there is less surface area so hard floor coverings are less likely to act a as reservoir of infectious agents than carpet, and - when additional cleaning is required, hard floor surfaces are easier to clean than carpet.
+- being easier to clean - · being easier to disinfect where required - allowing use of the most appropriate disinfectant, rather than a product that is suitable for use on carpet - costing less, as disinfectant is less expensive than steam cleaning, and steam cleaning may not be readily available - there is less surface area so hard floor coverings are less likely to act a as reservoir of infectious agents than carpet - when additional cleaning is required, hard floor surfaces are easier to clean than carpet.

-However, carpeting may offer advantages unrelated to infection prevention and control, including noise reduction (Philbin and Gray 2002).
+However, carpeting may offer advantages unrelated to infection prevention and control, including noise reduction (Philbin & Gray 2002).

-The NHMRC Guidelines suggest that textile floor finishes should not be considered unless there is a comprehensive maintenance and replacement program in place complying with AS/NZS 3733.
-The Board considers that adherence to this standard is not essential for office-based osteopathic practice but regular thorough cleaning, maintenance and replacement is expected.
+The NHMRC Guidelines on Infection Control suggest that textile floor finishes should not be considered unless there is a comprehensive maintenance and replacement program in place complying with AS/NZS 3733.
+The Osteopathy Board of Australia considers that adherence to this standard is not essential for office-based Osteopathic practice but regular thorough cleaning, maintenance and replacement is expected.